-1) Contractor must ensure that upon enrollment all Enrollees are informed about the role and benefits of primary care and are given the opportunity to select a primary care clinician.
-Within sixty (60) days of effectuation into the plan, if an Enrollee does not select a primary care clinician, Contractor must provisionally assign the Enrollee to a primary care clinician, inform the Enrollee of the assignment, and provide the Enrollee with an opportunity to select a different primary care clinician.
-When assigning a primary care
+1) Contractor must ensure that upon enrollment all Enrollees are informed about the role and benefits of primary care either select and are given the opportunity to select a primary care clinician.
+Within sixty (60) days of effectuation into the plan, ior are provisionally assigned to a primary care clinician within sixty (60) days of effectuation into the plan.
+If an Enrollee does not select a primary care clinician, Contractor must provisionally assign the Enrollee to a primary care clinician, inform the Enrollee of the assignment, and provide the Enrollee with an opportunity to select a different primary care clinician.
+When assigning a primary care clinician, Contractor shall use commercially reasonable efforts to assign a primary care clinician consistent with an Enrollee's stated gender, language, ethnic and cultural preferences, geographic area, existing family member assignment, and any prior primary care clinician.

-- clinician, Contractor shall use commercially reasonable efforts to assign a primary care clinician consistent with an Enrollee's stated gender, language, ethnic and cultural preferences, geographic area, existing family member assignment, and any prior primary care clinician. - 2) Contractor must report in the annual application for certification the number and percent of Enrollees who select a clinician and the number and percent of Enrollees who are assigned to a primary care clinician. - 3) Covered California will evaluate the effectiveness of this policy in collaboration with Contractor and other stakeholders.
+- 2) Contractor must report in the annual application for certification the number and percent of Enrollees who select a clinician and the number and percent of Enrollees who are assigned to a primary care clinician. - 3) Covered California will evaluate the effectiveness of this policy based on criteria mutually agreed-upon betweenin collaboration with Covered California and Contractor and other stakeholders.
 Contractor shall provide Covered California with data and other information to perform this evaluation.